 What this means: Sound learning may be greatly facilitated by these kind of social cues in a communicative context.
 Recap: Speech sound development There are several experimental techniques that can be used to examine infant speech perception.
 One useful ability infants seem to have is categorical perception.
 It can help with the lack of invariance problem for speech sounds.
 Infant-directed speech (motherese) tends to have several properties that make it helpful for learning the sounds of the language.
 Questions?

-You should be able to do up through 9 on HW3, and up through 16 on the phonological development review questions.
+You should be able to do all of HW3, and all the phonological development review questions.